gbellocchi/genov/README.md

 This location should at least comprise the following directories that are going to be targeted in the integration phase:

 -  `src/` - This location comprises SystemVerilog source files to parametrize the PULP-based overlay system.
 -  `deps/` - This location comprises SystemVerilog dependencies.
-Basically, the overlay IPs (RISC-V core, DMA, accelerators, etc.).
+Basically, the overlay IPs (RISC-V core, DMA, memory, etc.).
 -  `test/` - This location comprises a SystemVerilog testbench to simulate the hardware behavior.

 ### External Sources
 The tool uses Git submodules that have to be initialized.
-In order to fetch the submodules in the repository, run:
+To pull the required Git submodules, run:

 ```
 make init_gen